-A high priority for the Board is to modestly elevate the executive officer's (EO) exempt level to an equivalent of a manager 3 to obtain higher level subordinate management staff to appropriately structure the Board's management staff for current and future growth, efficient program oversight, institutional memory, and succession planning.
-This is the first step to obtaining additional management staff to oversee program operations.
-Once completed, the Board will have the adequate staff structure needed to move forward to efficiently run the Board's programs effectively without over-taxing staff.
-The Board can absorb the modest increase in cost within its existing budget with no fiscal impact to the State's General Fund.
-As a semi-autonomous board, it should be able to obtain approval of this type of request for its operations without issue.
-Please review the Board's full explanation and justification on this issue in Question 16 (page 31) and the full list of dental hygiene educational programs the EO is responsible for in Table 30a (page 50) in addition to several other program functions.
-The Board also has the support of the California Dental Hygienists Association (CDHA) for this modest request (see CDHA Sunset Review Letter of Support).
+The Board is requesting assistance from the Legislature to approve a modest elevation of the executive officer's (EO) exempt level to an equivalent of a manager III to obtain higher level subordinate management staff to structure the Board's management staff appropriately for current and future growth, efficient program oversight, maintain institutional knowledge, and workforce succession planning.
+The change in exempt level is the first step to realign the Board's management organizational structure to obtain additional management staff for program oversight.
+Once completed, the Board will have a stable management structure needed to move forward to efficiently run the Board's programs effectively within HR guidelines without over-taxing staff.
+The Board can absorb the modest increase in cost within its existing budget with no fiscal impact to the State's General Fund or raising fees.
+The Board was unsuccessful in its last attempt and requests reconsideration of approval.
+As a semiautonomous board, it should be able to obtain approval of this type of request for its operations to improve efficiencies at a minor cost.
+Please review the Board's full explanation and justification on this issue in Question 16 (page 31) and the full list of dental hygiene educational programs the EO is responsible for in Table 30a (page 50) in addition to overall program functions.
+The Board also has the support of the proposal from the California Dental Hygienists Association (CDHA), and the California Dental Hygienists Educator's Association (CDHEA) for this modest request (see CDHA and CDHEA Sunset Review Letters of Support in Section 13 - Attachments (F & I).

-- 3. New issues not previously discussed in this report. - a) Amend BPC section 1909 regarding SLN supervision to change the procedures to General Supervision rather than Direct Supervision of a licensed dentist.
-Specifically, the Board would like to amend this section of law to allow the supervising dentist to determine the amount of supervision required for a dental hygienist when providing soft tissue curettage and local anesthesia administration services.
-Nitrous Oxide Oxygen analgesia would remain under the direct supervision of a licensed dentist. - b) Elimination of clinical examination requirement for licensure for graduates of California dental hygiene educational programs if they apply for the license within three years of graduation. - c) Authority to issue Restrictive Temporary Licenses (no SLN authority/services provided) for military spouses to practice dental hygiene in California.
+- 3. New issues not previously discussed in this report. - a) The Board requests to amend BPC section 1909 regarding local anesthesia supervision to change the procedures to Direct or General Supervision at the licensed dentist's discretion rather than Direct Supervision of a licensed dentist.
+Specifically, the Board would like to amend this section of law to allow the supervising dentist to determine the amount of supervision required for a dental hygienist when providing local anesthesia administration services.
+Nitrous Oxide - Oxygen analgesia and soft tissue curettage would remain under the direct supervision of a licensed dentist that's in existing law.